Whether your teen is just about to begin driver's education, has a learner’s permit and recently began driving, your

-Driving while text messaging or fiddling with any electronic devicer is dangerous -- even more hazardous than talking on a cell phone, a new study shows.
+Driving while text messaging or fiddling with any electronic device is dangerous -- even more hazardous than talking on a cell phone, a new study shows.

 - Experts say driving while texting is leading factor in automobile accidents

 - Several states have ban driving while texting

 - Studies show 46 percent of drivers ages 16 to 17 admit to texting while driving

 - Electronic Virtual Assistant lets you dictate text message responses

 Texting while driving is so dangerous it's caught the attention of the Senate who have pushed a bill to ban texting while driving, after a study found that drivers who text while on the road are much more likely to have an accident than undistracted drivers.
 States that do not enact text-banning laws within two years of the bill's passage could lose 25 percent of their federal highway funds.

 Review the cell phone driving laws.